discordjs/guide/guide/creating-your-bot/README.md

 // - finishes logging in
 // - reconnects after disconnecting
 client.on('ready', () => {
-	// Log to the console to let us know we're ready. console.log('Ready!');
+	console.log('Ready!');
 });

-// Login to Discord with your app's token. client.login('your-token-goes-here');
+// login to Discord with your app's token client.login('your-token-goes-here');
 ```